lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.20 Arriving in Neustadt ~ No.22 Arriving in Shiden Territory    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | Leon's title [Sweet Boy]    |

 This event occurs when you speak with a young boy sitting on a bench in front of the Softy Kreem stand in Neustadt.
 During the conversation, select "I have no business with children."
-Lion will provide an answer to the child's question about food he doesn't like.
+Leon will provide an answer to the child's question about food he doesn't like.
 In order for this event to occur, you must have Leon in your party.